jeremykohn/markform/spec/spec.md

 ### 2.1 Elements with simple identifiers

+Each simple-identifier element consists of:

+1. An opening bracket `[`
+2. A simple identifier character, one or more times
+3. Optionally: inner content, followed by the simple identifier one or more times
+4. A closing bracket `]`

+The identifier determines the type of form element:

 | Element type | Simple identifier | Element | Element (minimal) | Element with inner content |
 | -- | -- | -- | -- | -- |
 | Form start     | `+` | `[+++++]` | `[+]` | `[+ Inner content +]` |